numbskullx26/mern-auth/README.md

 # mern-auth

-fulstack mern authentication website which stores user's login credentials in a proper database.
+fullstack mern authentication website which stores user's login credentials in a proper database.